Learning-and-Intelligent-Systems/predicators/predicators/spot_utils/README.md

   - Add environment name into `SpotEnvsGroundTruthOptionFactory` in `ground_truth_models/spot_env/options.py`
 - If you want, define a new `goal_description` string.
 Then, go to the _`create_goal` function of `spot_perceiver.py` and follow the example to convert a goal description string into an actual set of atoms needed to implement the goal.

+To create a new task without using a map (and using human teleop skills), take a look at the `SimpleVLMCupEnv` in `spot_env.py` and make something similar.

 ## Mapping